Our Services

 Criminal Cases:

-While most of Dr. Pape’s work relates to civil matters, he does review, consult, or testify in some criminal cases.
+While most of Dr. Pape’s work relates to civil matters, he does review, consult, and testify in some criminal cases.

 Consultation Assignments:

-Please call Dr. Pape to discuss potential case-specific consultation relating to technical issues or case testimony.
+Please call Dr. Pape to discuss potential case-specific consultation relating to technical issues or testimony.

 Latest News!